bleur-org/templates/rust-shared/readme.md

 # Rust Nix Template

-This is a starter pack for Nix friendly Rust ecosystem project to write a C static or shared library provided to you by [Xinux Community] members.
+This is a starter pack for Nix friendly Rust ecosystem project to write a C static or shared library provided to you by [Bleur Stack] developers.
 The project uses fenix to fetch Rust toolchain from rustup catalogue and unfortunately, it fetches and patches once (untill you clean cache) the whole rustup toolchain and THEN build the program or run.